PepziC0les/Cybersecurity-CloudFormation/README.md

 # Navigating the Repository
 This document contains the following details:
 - Understanding the Repository
+    - What To Modify and What Not To
 - Creating our Cloudstack
 - Setting Up our Amazon Instances
     - Ansible/Jumpbox (Amazon Linux 2)